foxdonut/meiosis/helpers/setup/README.md

 - `Initial`: a function that returns the initial state.
 This function can return immediately or return a `Promise`.
 If not provided, the initial state is `{}`.
-- `Actions`: a function that receives `({ update, combine })` and returns an object with actions.
+- `Actions`: a function that receives `(update)` and returns an object with actions.
 The created actions are returned by `setup`, and also passed to `services`.
 If not provided, the created actions are `{}`.
-For convience, the `combine` function is provided to combine multiple patches into one, thus reducing the number of updates, state changes, and view refreshes.
+For convience, actions can pass arrays of patches to `update` to combine multiple patches into one, thus reducing the number of updates, state changes, and view refreshes.
 - `acceptors`: an array of "accept" functions that get called with `(state)`.
 These functions are called in order and should return a patch to modify the state as needed.
 You can also return an array of patches, which will automatically be `combine`d into a single